jeremytammik/tbc/a/2005_net_core.md

 So, there isn't a universal solution to these things.

-Many thanks to Richard for sharing hos thoughts and extensive experience on this!
+Many thanks to Richard for sharing his thoughts and extensive experience on this!

 ####<a name="6"></a> AI Recreates Pink Floyd from Brain Activity